DNN-Connect/razor-blade/README.md

 ## Commands in V1

+### Commands to Shorten Texts Correctly

-1. `CutText(string, length)` - will cut off the text at the best place, but maximum length as specified.
+1. `CropText(value, length)` - will cut off the text at the best place, but maximum length as specified.
 Special behavior is that html-entities and umlauts (like `&nbsp;` or `&uuml;`) are treated as one character, and it will try to not cut off a word in the middle of the word, but backtrack to the previous space.

+1. `Ellipsis(value, length)` - will show value, and if it's longer than max-length, will go add an "..."-character (`&hellip;`) instead

+1. `Ellipsis(value, length, suffix)` - same as the simple one, but you can specify what should be added

+### Commands to Check for Real Text-Contents

 1. `HasText(someObjectOrString)` - true if it has real text, false if it's null, not a string, an empty string or a string containing just whitespace and/or html-whitespaces like `&nbsp;` or `&#160;`

 1. `HasText(someObjectOrString, false)` - true if it has real text, false if it's null, not a string, an empty string or a string containing just whitespace.
-Html-Whitespace is treated as real text in this case
+Html-Whitespace is treated as real text in this case.

 1. `FirstText(intendedValue, fallbackIfEmpty)` - returns the first text if it has content, otherwise the fallback.
 Will treat html-whitespace like `&nbsp;` as a space (empty)